Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

 Microsoft Azure Attestation (preview) is a unified solution for remotely verifying the trustworthiness of a platform and integrity of the binaries running inside it.
-The service supports attestation of the platforms backed by Trusted Platform Modules (TPMs) alongside the ability to attest to the state of Trusted Execution Environments (TEEs) such as Intel® Software Guard Extensions
+The service supports attestation of the platforms backed by Trusted Platform Modules (TPMs) alongside the ability to attest to the state of Trusted Execution Environments (TEEs) such as Intelï¿½ Software Guard Extensions
 (SGX) enclaves and Virtualization-based Security (VBS) enclaves.

 Attestation is a process for demonstrating that software binaries were properly instantiated on a trusted platform.
 Remote